alerozene/audioFilter/README.md

 - [x] Make template with raw data so that not only int16 is accepted: actually this cannot be done since the selection happens at compile time; [this](https://stackoverflow.com/questions/495021/why-can-templates-only-be-implemented-in-the-header-file?rq=1) may be a solution
 - [ ] Find a way to make all buttons in the group of filter options the same size
 - [ ] In audiofilter.cpp (and .h) change the way teh filter option is selected.
 Now there is one function per click, there should be an easier way to do this
+- [ ] Maybe abandon globals and pass the classes across each other
+- [ ] re-scaling of the main widget does not work

 http://freeverb3vst.osdn.jp/tips/iir_filter.shtml